WilsonFung414/Simple_crud_practice/README.md

 # Simple_crud_practice
-Code for practicing simple crud operation with express &amp; mongodb, while using mongoose as ORM to manipulate data.
+Code for practicing simple crud operation with express &amp; mongodb, while using mongoose as ODM to manipulate data.

 I watch this tutorial to finish my practice code: